gillianbc/javabrains-microservices/README.md

 We can use RestTemplate to call another API.
 As we don't want to create a new RestTemplate every time, we can annotate a method that returns us a new RestTemplate with `@Bean`

 Note that RestTemplate is deprecated.
-We should use WebClient which is asynchcronous i.e. reactive.
+We should use WebClient which is asynchcronous i.e. reactive or synchronous (if we use block()).
 You can select WebClient via the Spring initializr or add it later.
 This sample project doesn't use WebClient - but I have shown how to use that in a branch https://github.com/gillianbc/javabrains-microservices/blob/webclient/movie-catalog-service/movie-catalog-service/src/main/java/com/gillianbc/moviecatalogservice/resource/MovieCatalogResource.java

 ```